jbdamask/wkid-smaaht/README.md

         - This code uses a "system message" that tells GPT4 to behave as an AWS expert and provides a framework for the model to think through answers.
 Sometimes, it's responses are better than ChatGPT but not always.
 Try it for yourself.
         - Sometimes you just want to access ChatGPT without logging into their website. @ChatAWS is always listening.
         - Everyone on a Slack channel where @ChatAWS is installed can see the chats.
 This can be helpful if you're sharing information between team members.
+- Can I change the system prompt?
+    -  Yes!
+This project provides three examples of prompts to turn GPT4 into different types of experts.
+You can add your own and see how they work by changing the get_prompt() method in utils.py.

 ## How it's Built
 This project leverages the [Bolt-Python](https://slack.dev/bolt-python/tutorial/getting-started) framework for building Slack applications, and uses code from the [Slack GPT Bot](https://github.com/alex000kim/slack-gpt-bot) project and the deeplearning.ai course, [Building Systems with the ChatGPT API](https://learn.deeplearning.ai/chatgpt-building-system/lesson/1/introduction).